 Whatever form submission takes, it is helpful to put contact data on each page (no need for anonymity) and to include a short autobiographical statement.
 Though five poems is a good traditional number, we really don’t care how many or few you send.
 Translations are welcome, especially from poets not named Rilke.
 Cover letters or statements are welcome, not required.
 We use art occasionally but don’t have a place for reviews.

 BU is essentially a non-paying market.
 We would love to change that.
-Contributors get two copies, and the poet whose work is chosen to lead off the issue, paired with frontispiece art, receives an honorarium of fifty dollars.
+Contributors get two copies, and our six annual Pushcart Prize nominees receive honoraria of fifty dollars each.
 It’s a start.

 What we like: BU is known for welcoming formal verse, and this welcome continues.
 We’re impressed by poems that read as though the poet had simply thought in the form, without forced rhymes, weak words inserted to satisfy the meter, and the like.
 Every formal writer knows how much effort goes into seeming effortlessness.